Atalanta/cucumber-chef/WIKI.md

 This will destroy the current test lab (if one exists), setup a new test (since we destroyed any existing labs), then execute the cucumber features.

+To force destruction of the containers when running cucumber place `PURGE=1` before your cucumber command like so:

+    PURGE=1 bin/cucumber

 # Configuration

 Cucumber-Chef creates a home directory for itself named `.cucumber-chef` off the root of your Chef-Repo.
 Here you can find the configuration files as well as logs and artifacts from test runs.
 There are two main configuration files for Cucumber-Chef.
 The `Labfile` in the Chef-Repo directory and `config.rb` in the Cucumber-Chef home directory.